gradienthealth/pydicom-3/doc/tutorials/pixel_data/compressing.rst

 You can also use *pydicom* with third-party compression packages to encapsulate the compressed *Pixel Data*, provided they meet the requirements of the corresponding transfer syntax.
-The :func:`~pydicom.encaps.encapsulate` or :func:`~pydicom.encaps.encapsulate_extended` functions are used to encapsulate the compressed data.
+The :func:`~pydicom3.encaps.encapsulate` or :func:`~pydicom3.encaps.encapsulate_extended` functions are used to encapsulate the compressed data.

 .. code-block:: python

     from pydicom import examples
-    from pydicom.encaps import encapsulate, encapsulate_extended
+    from pydicom3.encaps import encapsulate, encapsulate_extended
-    from pydicom.uid import JPEGBaseline8Bit
+    from pydicom3.uid import JPEGBaseline8Bit

     # Fetch an example dataset
     ds = examples.ct